Diastasis Recti Repair Surgery

 - You may notice numbness or a pulling sensation for a few months after surgery.
 This is normal and will fade over time.

 Deciding on whether diastasis recti repair is right for you can be daunting.
-Dr. Spence and the team at Hillcrest Plastic Surgery is here to help answer any questions you have, calm your fears, and show you the perfect treatment options to give you the results you want.
+Dr. Spence and Dr. Ovalle and the team at Hillcrest Plastic Surgery is here to help answer any questions you have.
+We our here to calm your fears, and show you the perfect treatment options to give you the results you want.
 Contact our Orlando office today.